ramo772/orcas-task/README.md

    ![image](https://user-images.githubusercontent.com/76254252/188676037-03556ef5-a0ca-404b-9003-51088f87a57c.png)

-You cab find the postman collection in the project folder
+You can find the postman collection in the project folder